Zerger01/Projects-for-roadmap.sh/README.md

 # Front-end Projects from Roadmap.sh
 This is my first repository.
 It is a test with HTML,CSS and Javascript.
-The main goal is to finish the Frontend Projects is (https://github.com "Roadmap.sh")
+The main goal is to finish the Frontend Projects is Roadmap.sh